MacintoshGarden/Website/Features.md

 Each theme has different features, though the core experience remains the same.

+## What the above means
+The default theme offer a much lighter and faster browsing experience than ever before, miniscule amount traces of vanilla JS can be found which has zero impact on performance.

 ## Site Settings
 Anonymous users and registered alike have access to the site settings via the menu, which offers the possibility of changing how the site look, feels and behaves!

-For registered users, this will mean that your settings will persist after logging in and applying the settings, next time you log back on the settings are applied instantly.
+For registered users, this will mean that your settings will persist after logging in and applying the different settings, next time you log back on the settings are applied instantly.

-## What the above means
-The default theme offer a much lighter and faster browsing experience than ever before, miniscule amount traces of vanilla JS can be found which has zero impact on performance.

 ## Control through subdomains
 Graphics ain't your cup of tea?
 Apply the text subdomain and bypass the default theme / previous settings.